Do you have a four legged fur baby you love and adore? Don’t they just warm your heart? All cute and soft and full of personality.

 I just stood there in the middle of the blackberry bushes like a dummy, bleeding down my legs, watching the cows clear.

-Eventually, we exited the pen left Bauss to hang with the cows.
-The next morning, we found him lying next to the car we left behind, exhausted and absolutely filthy.
+Eventually, we exited the pen and left Bauss to hang with the cows.
+The next morning we found him lying next to the car we left behind, exhausted and absolutely filthy.

 Have you ever been in a dangerous situation with an animal?
 Do you have an even weirder story about how you almost died?
 I’d love to hear about it in the comments below.